abhin2002/Multi-UAV-IR-Tracker-Fusion/README.md

 - Modify `track.py` to:
   - Add new label parsing logic
   - Switch between `bytetrack` or `ocsort` trackers
-- Add new fusion modules under `fusion/` if using multiple sensors
 - Use `--show-vid` or `--save-txt` for visual or coordinate outputs

 ---